County Dublin: Ethnicity

-By ethnicity, in 2016 the population was 87.6% white.
-Those who identified as White Irish constituted 75.5% of the county's population, and Irish Travelers account for a further 0.5%.
-Caucasians who did not identify as ethnically Irish accounted for 11.7% of the population.

-In terms of total numbers, Dublin has the largest non-white population in Ireland, with an estimated 109,732 residents, accounting for 8.3% of the county's population.
-Nearly half (44.7 percent) of Ireland's black residents live within the county.
-In terms of percentage of population, Fingal has the highest percentage of both black (3.9 percent) and non-white (10.1 percent) residents of any local authority in Ireland.
-Conversely, Dún Laoghaire–Rathdown in the south of the county has one of Ireland's lowest percentages of black residents, with only 0.67% of the population identifying as black in 2016.
-Additionally, 42.8% of Ireland's multiracial population lives within County Dublin.
+In terms of total numbers, Dublin has the largest non-white population in Ireland, with an estimated 158,653 residents, accounting for 11.1% of the county's population.
+Over two-fifths (42.2 percent) of Ireland's black residents live within the county.
+In terms of percentage of population, Fingal has the highest percentage of both black (3.6 percent) and non-white (12.4 percent) residents of any local authority in Ireland.
+Conversely, Dún Laoghaire–Rathdown in the south of the county has one of Ireland's lowest percentages of black residents, with only 0.77% of the population identifying as black in 2022.
+43.3% of Ireland's multiracial population lives within County Dublin.
+Those who did not state their ethnicity more than doubled between 2016 and 2022, from 4.1% to 8.5%.